5ushh/nyc-transit-accessibility-navigator/README.md

 A wayfinding tool for disabled and elderly subway riders.
-It surfaces a station's real ADA accessibility status, shows elevator/escalator outages, and automatically suggests the nearest fully-accessible alternative station when the one you searched for isn't step-free.
+It surfaces a station's real ADA accessibility status, shows elevator/escalator outages, and automatically suggests the nearest fully accessible alternative station when the one you searched for isn't step free.

 Built around one fact: as of this dataset, only **32.7%** of NYC subway stations are fully ADA accessible (162 of 496).
 Most wayfinding apps treat